 Click here to be notified when we get more trees of this variety.

 Victoria is in flowering group 3.
 Victoria is self-fertile and does not need a pollination partner, although fruiting may be improved if there is a compatible tree of a different variety nearby.
 Since it flowers in the middle of the blossom season it can be pollinated by most other plum trees.

 Victoria is easy to grow but there are a couple of problems to look out for.
 Firstly it is susceptible to silver leaf and bacterial canker, the two classic plum diseases.
 Bacterial canker is more prevalent in the wetter climates of the western UK, and is less of an issue elsewhere.
-Silverleaf is a fungal disease and trees are most at risk in winter, so for this reason never prune a Victoria plum (or any plum variety) in winter, always wait until early summer - or preferably try to avoid pruning at all.
-Inspite of these potential issues, Victoria plum trees usually grow enthusiastically and tend to shrug off most problems.
+Silverleaf is a fungal disease and trees are most at risk in winter, so for this reason never prune a Victoria plum (or any plum variety) in winter, always wait until early summer - or preferably try to avoid pruning altogether.
+In practice, Victoria plum trees usually grow enthusiastically and tend to shrug off most problems.

 Even if you thin the fruitlets Victoria is invariably a very heavy-cropping tree, in fact probably the heaviest-cropping of all European plums.
-In a trial carried out by FAST (who run the UK National Fruit Collections) in 2011, Victoria plum trees yielded almost a third more in weight of fruit than the nearest rival, the excellent modern variety Haganta - although many of its rivals have larger fruits and arguably better flavour for eating fresh.
+In a trial carried out by FAST (who run the UK National Fruit Collections) in 2011, Victoria plum trees yielded almost a third more in weight of fruit than the nearest rival, the excellent modern variety Haganta.

 Victoria was found growing in a garden in Sussex, in the early 1800s, and introduced for sale in the 1840s by Denyer, a nurseryman from Brixton in south London.
 Its parentage is unfortunately not known.

 All our trees are grown in the UK.